 Given its seasonal flooding, the best time to visit the delta is, predictably enough, in the dry season, which runs from December to May.

-Touristy areas – The majority of muggings happen in touristy shopping areas, so use extremely caution with your valuables in these areas.
+- Touristy areas – The majority of muggings happen in touristy shopping areas, so be extremely cautious with your valuables in these areas.

 However, just to reassure you, many of the people in Saigon are extremely friendly and very kind.

 When I was eating street food and walking around Saigon, I was greeted by dozens of friendly people.
 So don’t be too uptight, enjoy and experience as much as you can, but do take some precautions as mentioned above.

 How to get around Ho Chi Minh City

 If you fly into Saigon, you’ll arrive at Tân Sơn Nhất International Airport.

 From there, the easiest way to get to your hotel is probably to take a taxi.
 Walk outside of the airport, take a left, and you’ll see the taxis waiting for you.
 Vinasun is a good brand to choose.
 It cost me a little under 160,000 VND to get from the airport to the Pham Ngu Lao area.

 You can also take the bus, which costs just 5,000 VND.
 Walk out of the airport, cross the street, and look for bus #152.
 The bus will take you all the way to Ben Thanh Market.

 - Vinasun – Vinasun is one of the most reliable taxi companies in Ho Chi Minh City, and they are also one of the largest.
 You’ll see Vinasun taxis, with their green and red stripe, everywhere you go in the city.
 Just make sure the logo is correct and make sure the phone number (38 27 27 27 – written on the side of the taxi) is correct as well.

 - Mai Linh – Mai Linh is the other big taxi company in Ho Chi Minh City.
 Honestly, though, I probably took Vinasun 90% of the time.